FAQs

 We provide a range of facilities for all of our residents, including an in-house hair and beauty salon, as well as a cinema room, communal and private dining rooms, an activities programme, and private secure gardens for residents to pursue their hobbies and interests.

 Residents are encouraged to participate in several different activities and events at our Manchester Care Home by our fantastic team of Activities Co-ordinators.
 Examples of activities include pet therapy, arts & crafts, film nights, pamper sessions, gardening, exercise sessions, live entertainment, games, quizzes, and much more.
+We also hold dedicated music therapy sessions on Tuesdays with 1-1s in the morning and as a group in the afternoon.

 Our in-house chefs and kitchen staff learn all about our residents’ dietary needs as soon as they move in, and use this to create a varied seasonal menu to choose from for breakfast, lunch and dinner.
 As well as this, beverages and snacks are always available throughout the day.
 Meals can be served in the dining area, in residents’ rooms, or in the garden during the summer months.
 We also welcome residents to use our private dining room with loved ones on special occasions.